Q: Do I need to have Deferred Action for Childhood Arrivals (DACA) to apply to Penn?

 Q: As an undocumented student, am I eligible for financial aid at Penn?

-A: Yes, undocumented students are eligible for institutional financial aid in the form of Penn grants, which do not need to be repaid.
+A: Yes, unddocumented students in traditional undergraduate programs are eligible for institutional financial aid in the form of Penn grants, which do not need to be repaid.
 They must complete the CSS Profile and the Penn Financial Aid Supplement Form (PFAS).
 Visit SFS for more specific information.

 Q: What kind of financial aid does Penn offer?

-A: Penn is proud of its need-blind admissions policy for students who hold American, Mexican, and/or Canadian citizenship.
+A: Penn is proud of its need-blind admissions policy for undergraduate students who hold American, Mexican, and/or Canadian citizenship.
 An applicant's financial need is considered for citizens from other countries than the U.S., Mexico, and Canada.
-Penn promises to meet the demonstrated financial need of all admitted undergraduate students, for eight semesters.
+Penn promises to meet the demonstrated financial need of all admitted traditional undergraduate students, for eight semesters.
 Undocumented students qualify for institutional aid in the form of Penn grants.
 Students and families may opt to borrow to pay for the expected family contribution.
 (Please note: Students in the College of Liberal and Professional Studies are not eligible for Penn's grant-based financial aid program.)

 Q: As an undocumented student, can I take out a loan?